vladodyanov/Mastering-PostgreSQL/README.md

         ELSE 'Poor'
     END AS grade_description
 FROM student_grades;
-General Case for comparing different conditions. sql
+- General Case for comparing different conditions.
-Copy code
 SELECT column_name,
     CASE
         WHEN grade >= 90 THEN 'Excellent'